1. Lord Wellesley became Governor-General of India in ___________.

 Explanation: Tipu’s negotiations with Revolutionary France alarmed Wellesley.

-54. The Fourth Anglo-Mysore War ended with the:
+54. The Fourth Anglo-Mysore War ended with the___________.

 A) Treaty of Madras